etvan13/Deep_Terminal/README.md

     3. run 'main.py' using a python script: 'python3 main.py' or 'python main.py'
         * Note: This runs the main terminal.
 If you want to test your code with the base terminal skip step 2

-* To get started:
+* To add new commands:
-    1. Go to the baseTermianl_class.py file and get an idea of the functionality (guidance will be available on the file)
+    1. Go into the baseTerminal_Class.py file and understand how it functions.
+(Guidance will be available on the file)
+    2. Create a new command utilizing the 'skeleton class'
+    3. Add the new command to the list of commands in the terminal class, and add the function that runs your newly added demo.
-    2. To get a better reference of the complexity of the actual terminal, checkout the actual 'Deep_Terminal.py' file within the TerminalCode directory.
+    * To get a better reference on the complexity of the actual terminal, checkout the 'Deep_Terminal.py' file within the TerminalCode directory.
-    3. The idea is to build commands that function with spacetime coordinates that function across the universe.
-Each 'tick' or 'forwards' represents 1 lightyear traversal across the observable universe's radius.
+    * The idea is to build commands that function with spacetime coordinates that function across the universe.
     4. I'm guessing you're part of deep, so if you come up with a cool command email me at: etvan13@tamu.edu (school) or etvan13@gmail.com (personal) your idea or code and I'll implement it into the actual terminal itself